 If your idea of a night out involves good music, then you'll want to check out Opening Bell Coffee, one of the best free live music venues in the city– or City Tavern, a cozy neighborhood pub featuring everything from jazz to rock.
 And, of course the house is always rocking at the legendary House of Blues.

-For a more eclectic experience, The Nines offers everything from dancing to burlesque shows and aerial performances.
-Not to mention, it has a massive rooftop terrace boasting spectacular views of Downtown.
+For a more eclectic experience, Don't Tell Supper Club offers everything from dancing to burlesque shows and aerial performances.
+Not to mention, the food is pretty awesome too.

 And for those wanting a comfortable spot to unwind, The Woolworth offers exceptional drinks and a chilled-out vibe.